 - There are a few Tex Avery MGM Cartoons, especially in the 1950s, that feature dogfaces.

-- Dogfaces even show up in Walter Lantz's New Funnies comics that Woody Woodpecker also shows up in.
+- Dogfaces even show up in Walter Lantz's New Funnies comics that also feature Woody Woodpecker.

 - The original Underdog (a.k.a.
 Shoeshine) and Sweet Polly Purebred look like dognoses, unlike the Disney version of both characters, who are a beagle and a cocker spaniel respectively.

-- A literary example would be the the Fetchers from Mister Monday.
+- A literary example would be the Fetchers from Mister Monday.

 - The title character in Officer Pooch, an MGM Oneshot Cartoon that Bill Hanna and Joseph Barbara directed.

-- The Whos from various Dr. Seuss works (like in Horton Hears a Who!) are similar.
-They are a type of Demi Human in animated and live-action How the Grinch Stole Christmas! though.
+- The Whos from various Dr. Seuss works (like in Horton Hears a Who!) are similar to Disney's dogfaces.
+They are a type of Demihuman in the animated and live-action versions of How the Grinch Stole Christmas!, though.